 Treatment Options for Lumbar Nerve Compression

-Once your condition is diagnosed, your doctor will likely prescribe a course of conservative treatment, including pain medication, physical therapy, massage or behavior modification.
+Once your condition is diagnosed, your physician will likely prescribe a course of conservative treatment, including pain medication, physical therapy, massage or behavior modification.
 If chronic lower back persists despite weeks of conservative treatment, surgery might become an option to relieve the pain of a compressed nerve adjacent to the lumbar vertebrae.
 Rather than settle for traditional open back surgery, contact Laser Spine Institute (LSI) to learn how a minimally invasive, outpatient procedure performed using our advanced, endoscopic techniques can help you rediscover a life without pain.